Longovicium: Etymology

 The name Longovicium is of Brittonic origin.
-The first element is *longo- meaning "ship" (c.f.
-Welsh llong).
+The first element is *longo- meaning "ship" (cf. Welsh llong).
 The second element may be wīg broadly meaning "settlement" (Welsh gwig; compare Wigan), or else *uic-, "warrior/fighter".
 Longovicum may represent an adaption of a tribal name, Longovices.

+Lanchester fort is a good fit to the Ravenna Cosmography name Lincovigla, with a natural meaning close to 'hillside watcher'.
+Longovicium in the Notitia Dignitatum is easier to explain in coastal Cumbria than in inland Yorkshire and the argument that that name was constructed in a language close to Welsh is weak.

 History

 The fort was situated between Vindomora (Ebchester), and Vinovia (Binchester) on Dere Street, the main Roman road linking Eboracum (York) with Hadrian's Wall.
 It is about 20 mi south of the wall, and was built on high ground with clear views around the site.
 Some archaeologists have postulated that a road may have existed connecting the fort at Longovicium to the one at Concangis (modern-day Chester-le-Street), but this has yet to be proven.